apm256/herbstluftwm-scripts/README.md

   it works fine for all my use cases, but may requires adaptations for other users.

-* Description: Allow mpv and mplayer windows to become "sticky", i.e. visible in all tags, either in a "sticky frame" on the right, or in in full tag using the [maximized.sh script](https://github.com/herbstluftwm/herbstluftwm/blob/master/scripts/maximize.sh).
+* Description: Allow mpv and mplayer windows to become "sticky", i.e. visible in all tags, either in a "sticky frame" on the right, or in in fullscreen using the [maximized.sh script](https://github.com/herbstluftwm/herbstluftwm/blob/master/scripts/maximize.sh).

   `Mod-v` toggles on/off the sticky frame.